jasonbrackman/arberator/README.md

    └─ 📄bop.wav
 ```

-In the above example the renderer was updated so that each call to print will now use
+Previously, the `renderer` was updated so that each call to `pprint` will use
-the emojiRenderer.
-If the main renderer is not required to be updated and its meant to
+the `emojiRenderer`.
+If the main renderer is not required to be updated permanently,
-just showcase one call in a different way the pprint() has an optional `renderer` argument.
+use the `pprint` optional argument - `renderer`.

 ```Python
 from fictus.renderer import defaultRenderer